 The HCC Campus Security Office maintains a daily crime log to record criminal incidents and alleged criminal incidents that are reported.
-The log contains reported incidents from the last 60 days (about 2 months).
-This log can be viewed at the Office of Campus Security in the Hemlock building.
+The log contains reported incidents from he last 60 days.
+This log can be viewed at the Office of Campus Security located in the Hemlock building.